 - The accident caused your disfigurement.

-This is because your insurance carrier limits your recovery based on your policy limits.
+Your insurance carrier limits your recovery based on your policy limits.
 Most people only carry minimum coverage, so you are likely looking at a maximum of only $10,000 in personal injury protection (PIP) coverage.

 We Are Familiar With Insurance Company Tactics

 The outcome of your truck accident claim is important to you and your family, so you want to get the highest settlement possible.
-Before taking any action, please speak to one of our Jacksonville truck accident attorneys about your options.
+Before taking action, please speak to one of our Jacksonville truck accident attorneys about your options.

 We can point you in the right direction and help you make informed decisions about your case.
 We know the tactics insurers use to devalue claims, and we won’t let you get lowballed.
 Allow us to step in and handle all communication with the insurance company.
 We are wise to the games they play to minimize payouts.

 If the company or trucker somehow breached the standard duty of care and their actions (or inaction) caused the crash, they are responsible for your injuries.
 We could help establish their negligence.

-Common Forms of Truck Driver Negligence
+Common Forms Of Truck Driver Negligence

 Below are some of the most common forms of truck driver negligence we have seen:

 - The truck driver was poorly or inadequately trained.